IIITLucknowSWEngg/CSITTeam011/Project.md

-# Groww Investment Platform: Project Specification
+# Groww Competitor Investment Platform: Project Specification

 ## Executive Summary

-The Groww Investment Platform is a comprehensive digital investment solution designed to democratize investing by providing user-friendly, accessible financial tools for both novice and experienced investors.
+The Groww Competitor Investment Platform is a comprehensive digital investment solution designed to democratize investing by providing user-friendly, accessible financial tools for both novice and experienced investors.
 This project aims to develop a robust web and mobile application that simplifies investment tracking, portfolio management, and financial education.

 ## Project Overview